sasanarakkha/study-tools/pali-class-inter.md

 This draft based on the Intermediate Pāli Course made by Ven.
 Bodhirasa.
 This document is a work in progress, please **don’t** share or distribute outside of the class.

+It has 13 classes + final test.
+Total 14 meetings.

 Please download the latest version of all documents and dictionaries every week, after **each class** we make some new changes and corrections.

 -------